BLCM/OpenBLCMM/README-developing.md

 a Windows VM.
 It's assumed that you have a full git checkout of the project on the Windows side as well, though!

-Also on the Windows side, make sure you've got the various bits of software installed as detailed on the [Windows Processing README](windows-processing/README.md).
+Also on the Windows and SteamOS side, make sure you've got the various bits of software installed as detailed on the [Windows Processing README](windows-processing/README.md) and [SteamOS Processing README](steamos-processing/README.md).

 The various batch files, shell scripts, and Inno Setup runs mentioned here *should* be runnable right in-place.